We make these bracelets from discarded pieces of flexible natural gas tubing.

 These cuffs are formed from a six and a half inch sheet and are formed to include a 1/2 to 1" gap, so they will be approximately 7 to 7 1/2" in diameter and can be adjusted somewhat to be bigger or smaller.
 The bar width is one inch.

-Due to the recycled nature of this copper, it may be slightly distressed looking.
-There may be scratches or marks in the metal, or the band may not be totally straight.
+Due to the recycled nature of this metal, it may be slightly distressed looking.
+There may be scratches, texture or marks in the metal.
 These imperfections are not to be seen as defects, but unique qualities of using recycled or reclaimed metals.
-I try my best to keep these imperfections to a minimum.
+We try our best to keep these imperfections to a minimum.

 This item comes in a Kraft gift box for safe shipping or thoughtful gift giving.